 In 2015, The Fair Go Rates system to cap rates was introduced to limit the amount of revenue increases a council can levy through rates.

 Each year the Minister for Local Government sets a cap on rate increases based on that period’s Consumer Price Index (CPI) and advice from the Essential Services Commission (ESC).

 For the 2023/24 financial year, council rate rises were capped at 3.5%.

 It is important to note that there is no connection between rate capping and an individual’s rates.
 Rate capping applies to the total rate revenue for the whole municipality.

 The overall rates revenue collected by council cannot exceed the rate cap.
 However, the amount each property owner pays is calculated based on the value of their property.
 Some ratepayers will pay less than the rate cap, others will pay more.
 However, the overall rates collected by council will not exceed the rate cap unless they are granted an exemption.

 Northern Grampians Shire Council has always complied with the rate cap and has never sought permission for a higher cap.

-In the 2021/22 year, Council raised $18,811M through rates.
-This amount does not include waste charges or the Fire Services Property Levy charges which are fully remitted to the State Government.
+In the 2023/24 year, council raised $20,135M through rates.
+This amount includes waste charges but does not include the Fire Services Property Levy charges which are fully remitted to the State Government.

-Council’s budget is developed in the context of its long term financial plan (the ‘Financial Plan’) and the Council Plan, which outlines the strategic agenda for the Council during its term.
-These key plans priorities Council’s activities the allocation of resources.
+Council’s budget is developed in the context of its long term financial plan (the ‘Financial Plan’) and the Council Plan, which outlines the strategic agenda for the council during its term.
+These key plans prioritise council’s activities for the allocation of resources.